Ed Wood (film): Plot

-Ed meets Loretta King, whom he mistakes for a wealthy heiress and asks her to fund the film and ends up casting her as the lead instead of Fuller as planned with Fuller being assigned a more menial role.
-Filming begins, but is halted when it is revealed that Loretta is actually poor, so Ed convinces meat packing industry tycoon Don McCoy to continue funding the film, who agrees as long as his son is cast as the lead and the film ends with an explosion.
-When filming wraps up, with the title being changed to Bride of the Monster, Dolores breaks up with Ed after the wrap party because of Ed's cross-dressing, his circle of misfit friends and the poor quality of Ed's movies.
-Lugosi attempts to conduct a double suicide with Ed after the government cuts off his unemployment benefit, but is talked out of it.
-Lugosi checks himself into rehab to cure his drug addiction, and Ed meets Kathy O'Hara, who is visiting her father there.
-He takes her on a date and reveals to her his transvestism, which she accepts.
-After Lugosi is checked out of rehab, he and Ed shoot a film with Lugosi outside his home.
-Ed and company (along with TV horror icon Vampira) attend the premiere for Bride of the Monster, where an angry mob chases them out of the theater.
+Following a failed fundraising dinner at the Brown Derby, Ed meets Loretta King, whom he mistakes for a wealthy heiress; he asks her to fund the film and casts her as the lead instead of Fuller, who is relegated to a smaller role, infuriating her.
+Filming begins but is halted when it is revealed that Loretta is actually poor, so Ed convinces meat-packing industry tycoon Don McCoy to continue funding the film, who agrees as long as his son is cast as the lead.
+At the wrap party for the film, now retitled Bride of the Monster, Fuller breaks up with Ed due to his cross-dressing and the poor quality of his films.

+After the government cuts off Lugosi's unemployment benefits, he checks himself into rehab to cure his drug addiction, and Ed meets Kathy O'Hara, who is visiting her father there.
+He takes her on a date and reveals his transvestism to her, which she accepts, and they begin a relationship.
+After Lugosi is checked out of rehab, he and Ed shoot scenes for a new film outside his home.
+Ed and company—including TV horror host Vampira—later attend the premiere of Bride of the Monster, where an angry mob chases them out of the theater.

-Afterwards, Lugosi passes away, leaving Ed without a star.
-After learning that his landlord's church is struggling to produce a series of religious films about the twelve apostles, Ed convinces him to allow his church to fund his script for a sci-fi film, Grave Robbers from Outer Space, which could result in a box-office success and generate enough money for Reynolds' dream project.
-Ed hires Vampira and Kathy's chiropractor Dr. Tom Mason to star in the film (the latter being a stand in for Lugosi) and also has conflicts with the Baptists over the title, script content and Ed's B movie directing style, eventually renaming the film Plan 9 from Outer Space.
-Ed soon leaves the set out of frustration to go to the nearest bar, where he has an encounter with filmmaker Orson Welles, who rekindles Ed's inspiration by advising him to assert his vision and resist artistic changes imposed onto him by sponsors.
-Filming finishes with Ed taking action against his producers' wishes.
-After attending the premiere, Ed and Kathy go to Las Vegas to get married.
+Lugosi dies, leaving Ed without a star.
+After learning that his landlord's church is struggling to produce a series of religious films about the Twelve Apostles, Ed convinces him to have his church fund his script for a science fiction film, Grave Robbers from Outer Space, which could result in a box-office success and generate enough money for the landlord's dream project.
+Ed hires Vampira, Tor, The Amazing Criswell, and Kathy's chiropractor Dr. Tom Mason to star in the film (the latter being a stand-in for Lugosi), and he and all his friends partake in a baptism ceremony at the church.

+During filming, Ed clashes with the Baptists over the title, script content, and Ed's B movie directing style, eventually renaming the film Plan 9 from Outer Space.
+Frustrated, Ed goes to the nearest bar, where he encounters filmmaker Orson Welles who, struggling with similar issues while working on Don Quixote, encourages Ed to assert his artistic vision, and cites Citizen Kane as the project where he had complete creative control.
+Filming concludes with Ed defying his producers' wishes.

+At the premiere of Plan 9 from Outer Space, Ed dedicates the film to Lugosi, and as the film plays, he quietly tells himself, "This is the one I'll be remembered for."
+Afterwards, Ed and Kathy head to Las Vegas to get married.
+A textual epilogue reveals that Ed failed to achieve mainstream success in Hollywood before his death in 1978, and was posthumously named "Worst Director of All Time", though that honor eventually earned him worldwide acclaim and a new generation of fans.